Largest Reading(Xmax) Solution

 What is Largest Reading(Xmax)?

 The Largest Reading(Xmax) formula is defined as the maximum reading of the instrument at full output and is represented as Xmax = span+Xmin or Largest Reading = Instrumentation Span+Smallest Reading.
-Instrumentation Span is the life of the appliance & Smallest Reading is the smallest reading of the meter.
+Instrumentation Span refers to the full range of values that a measurement instrument is designed to measure or detect & Smallest Reading refers to the minimum incremental value or smallest division that a measuring instrument or device is capable of indicating or measuring.

 How to calculate Largest Reading(Xmax)?